paultopia/mergepdfs/README.md

 ## Installation

-Download the binary merge-pdfs either in the root directory here or from the releases page.
+Download the binary `merge-pdfs` either in the `binary` directory here or from the releases page.
 Stick it on your path.
 Make it executable.

 (or use one of the JAR files, or build it yourself, or whev.)